redhg/phosphor/README.md

 ## An important note about this project

- will not be accepting pull requests, nor will I be paying attention to the issues.
+ I will not be accepting pull requests, nor will I be paying attention to the issues.
 I suggest you clone this repo if you want to make any public changes.
 It's poorly written and I don't care.
 It's all for fun, so I'm just be noodling around without a particular goal.

 That being said, I'd love to see what *you* can do with my garabge project, so send me an email at phosphor <at> redhg <dot> com to let me know how you've expanded it!